Shakir Mukhamadullin

-Shakir Maratovich Mukhamadullin (Шакир Маратович Мухамадуллин; born 10 January 2002) is a Russian professional ice hockey player for the San Jose Sharks of the National Hockey League (NHL).
-He was drafted 20th overall by the New Jersey Devils in the 2020 NHL Entry Draft.
+Shakir Maratovich Mukhamadullin (Шакир Маратович Мухамадуллин; born 10 January 2002) is a Russian professional ice hockey player who is a defenceman for the Edmonton Oilers of the National Hockey League (NHL).
+He was drafted 20th overall by the New Jersey Devils in the 2020 NHL entry draft.

 Playing career

-KHL career
+KHL

 Mukhamadullin first played as a youth with his hometown club, Salavat Yulaev Ufa of the Kontinental Hockey League (KHL).
-On 22 November 2020, Mukhamadullin broke the KHL record for most points by an 18-year-old defenseman in a single season, previously held by Carolina Hurricanes defenseman Dmitry Orlov.
+On 22 November 2020, Mukhamadullin broke the KHL record for most points by an 18-year-old defenseman in a single season, previously held by San Jose Sharks defenseman Dmitry Orlov.

 During the 2021–22 season with Salavat, Mukhamadullin was signed to a three-year, entry-level contract with his draft team, the New Jersey Devils on 1 December 2021.
 He was to remain on loan in the KHL with Salavat for the remainder of the season.
 Following the playoff exit with Salavat, the Devils assigned Mukhamadullin to their AHL affiliate, the Utica Comets, for their post-season run.
 He made 3 appearances with the Comets, registering two assists.

 On 14 July 2022, Mukhamadullin was re-assigned by the Devils to continue his development on loan with Salavat Yulaev Ufa for the 2022–23 season.
 In an increased role with more responsibility on the blueline for Salavat, Mukhamadullin established new career bests with 6 goals and 25 points through 67 regular season games.

 On 26 February 2023, Mukhamadullin was traded by the New Jersey Devils to the San Jose Sharks in a blockbuster multi-player trade, which involved Timo Meier.
 Helping Salavat place second in the Eastern Conference, he notched a 1 goal and 2 points through 6 playoff games in an upset quarterfinals defeat to Admiral Vladivostok.

-North American career
+NHL

 Mukhamadullin began the 2023–24 season with the San Jose Barracuda, and on 25 January 2024 he was called up to the San Jose Sharks.
 Two days later, on 27 January 2024, Mukhamadullin made his NHL debut with the San Jose Sharks against the Buffalo Sabres.
 In May 2025, he re-signed with the Sharks, signing a one-year contract.

+On 1 July 2026, Mukhamadullin was traded to the Edmonton Oilers along with Zack Sharp in exchange for Darnell Nurse.
+As a restricted free agent, he was signed to a two-year, $3 million contract extension with the Oilers on 4 July.